 The percent of the population living on incomes 200% or less of the poverty level is also included, as this often reflects the yearly income of households whose jobs pay around the minimum hourly wage.
 For Wisconsin in 2020, the 200% of the poverty threshold was \$25,520 for a one person household, \$34,480 for a two person household, and \$43,440 for a three person household.
-Evansville residents still fare better than the levels at either county or the state as a whole.
+Evansville residents still fare better than the levels at either county and the state as a whole.
 In fact, it is worth noting the percentage of Evansville residents earning 200% of the poverty level was 23.4% in 2012.
-There are two possibilities for this drop: Evansville residents are earning more money; or, residents with low-paying jobs are being priced out of Evansville.
+There are two possibilities for this drop: Evansville residents are earning more money, or; residents with low-paying jobs are being priced out of Evansville.
 The reality is likely somewhere between the two.

 Another measure of economic hardship among residents is the level of usage of FoodShare, the State of Wisconsin's Supplemental Nutrition Assistance Program (SNAP), also known as food stamps.
 In this matter, more Evansville households use FoodShare than households overall in Rock and Dane counties and Wisconsin as a whole.
 Notably, the rate of household food stamp usage was 7.9% in 2010.
-This is likely reflective of the proportion of young families living in the City.